Triangle-GitHub/DeepSeek-OCR-Portable/README.md

 ## 🚀 How to Use

-0. Double-click  `init.bat`,it will initialize the environments and download the model
-1. Double-click `run_ocr.bat`
+1. Double-click `init.bat` (First run requires downloading models and dependencies - may take significant time)
-2. A file dialog will appear — select the image you want to OCR
+2. A file selection window will appear — select the image you want to OCR
-3. After processing, two files will be saved in the same directory as the original image:
+3. After processing, two files will be generated in the original image's directory:
    - Markdown OCR result: `<original_filename>.md`
    - Image with bounding boxes: `<original_filename>_with_boxes.jpg`

-> No need to install Python, Miniconda, or configure environment variables — everything is self-contained!
+> No need to install Python, Miniconda, or configure environment variables — all dependencies are automatically resolved!

 ---